Castor and Pollux Organix Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The first ingredient in this dog food includes chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The fourth ingredient includes chicken liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, chicken liver is a beneficial component.
+The fourth item is chicken liver.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The ninth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.